 We said: Not Dahl's most famous book but definitely one of the best, The Twits follows a gruesome couple who come a cropper thanks to some wily animals.
 You'll never look at beards the same way again.

-They said: It just has everything needed to capture a child's imagination, a wonderful, fully realised world, secrets, danger, intrigue, loss, love and believable, wonderful characters.
+You said: It just has everything needed to capture a child's imagination, a wonderful, fully realised world, secrets, danger, intrigue, loss, love, and believable, wonderful characters.
 I still go back to it.

-We said: A fantasy like no other, whether you've read the book or seen the 1984 film, the incredible world of Bastain and The Neverending Story is one that etches on your memory.
+We said: A fantasy like no other, whether you've read the book or seen the 1984 film, the incredible world of Bastain and The Neverending Story is one that etches onto your memory.

 We said: Get ready to set sail for an epic swashbuckling adventure in Robert Louis Stevenson's Kidnapped.
 David Balfour finds himself in terrible danger when he is kidnapped and taken prisoner on board.
 Can he escape before the ship reaches the Carolinas?

-We said: One day, at the end of his garden, James Henry Trotter stumbles upon a gigantic peach and the peculiar magically-altered garden bugs inside waiting to take him on an unforgettable adventure.
+We said: One day, at the end of his garden, James Henry Trotter stumbles upon a gigantic peach, and inside are some peculiar magically-altered garden bugs waiting to take him on an unforgettable adventure.
 Dahl's tale of friendship continues to be one of his most loved books.

-They said: I remember enjoying it at Primary School, it was such a fantastic adventure.
+You said: I remember enjoying it at primary school, it was such a fantastic adventure.
 A wonderful escape from a boring classroom.

-We said: Travel to distant lands and lose yourself in these fables – within you'll discover to the answers to your burning questions on how the leopard got its spots, how the elephant got its nose, how the camel got its hump and more.
+We said: Travel to distant lands and lose yourself in these fables – within you'll discover the answers to your burning questions on how the leopard got its spots, how the elephant got its nose, how the camel got its hump, and more.

 We said: If you thought monsters under the bed were terrifying then Dahl’s story of child-guzzling giants roaming the streets was surely enough to keep you awake all night.
 Luckily for Sophie, she is snatched by a more gentle being who prefers snozzcumbers over little girls.

-They said: My favourite book as a child.
-The BFG always reminds me of my Grandfather.
+You said: My favourite book as a child.
+The BFG always reminds me of my grandfather.

 We said: Written for and dedicated to his own son, Salman Rushdie takes you on a whirlwind adventure.
 Featuring a host of allegories that still exist in today’s society, Haroun and the Sea of Stories follows a boy as he tries to restore his father’s gift for telling stories.